-Serengeti safari cost and prices vary depending on your accommodation and safari requirements.
-We have a wide range of serengeti safaris with cost catering to your and needs and preferences.
-From luxury to mid range serengeti safaris with prices.
+Serengeti safaris vary depending on your accommodation and African safari requirements.
+We have a wide range of Serengeti safaris with cost catering to your and needs and preferences.
+From luxury to mid range Serengeti safaris with prices.

 A Serengeti Safari is best known for the phenomenal migration that plays out every year.
-Over two million large mammals carve across the plains in a circular trek; their steady instinctive movements tied to the land and grass and rain.
+Over two million wildebeest, zebra and Thompson gazelle carve across the plains in a circular trek; their steady instinctive movements tied to the land and grass and rain.

 Of course, where large groups of game thrive so do predators; lions, cheetahs, hyenas and leopards are common sightings on our Serengeti holiday safaris.